 The sequence or order in which the firing takes place in different engine cylinders of a multi-cylinder engine is called the firing order.
-In spark ignition engine, the high tension leads from the distributor are connected to the spark plugs at the different cylinders according to the firing order.
+In the spark-ignition engine, the high tension leads from the distributor are connected to the spark plugs at the different cylinders according to the firing order.

 Requirements Of Proper Firing Order